nuive/pokemon-access/readme.md

 ### Gold/SILVER/Crystal exclusive keys
 * shift+d - say which piece you are holding (on the unown puzzles)

+## HackRom support
+Current version of the script has extended support for hackroms of the games previously mentioned.
+In the future, you'll have an in-game feature to tell the script if you are playing a hack or not.
+For now, you have to edit the file hacks.lua.
+You have to know  basic lua structures in order to do that.

+Regarding "hacks.lua", keep in mind that...
+{
+-- base-game structure
+  ["crystal"] = { -- base-game folder
+-- hackrom structure
+    [0x8447] = { -- rom hack checksum (you can get it on VBA-RR (file/rom information)
+      game = "crystal-clear", -- script folder of the hack (can be the same as base-game) language = "en" -- language folder of the hack }, -- end hackrom structure
+-- paste here previous structure if you want to add more hacks of Pokémon Crystal }, -- end base-game structure
+  -- paste here previous structure if you want to add hacks of different games (gold, blue, yellow) changing the apropriate values
+}

 ## Notes
 New translations for the supported games are welcome.
 You should translate the files "maps.lua" and "sprites.lua" located on the game/[game]/[lang]  ([lang] can be any of the existing languages, choose which is better for you to translate from).
 You should translate asswell the file messages/[lang].lua (applies same rules).
 Once translated, you can send these files to me (or make a PR).